Home » Blog » Geocomposite vs. Geotextile: Understanding the Differences

 Geocomposites are versatile materials crafted for a range of geotechnical tasks, primarily focusing on separation, drainage, filtration, and reinforcement:

-• Reinforcement: Geocomposites bolster soil load-bearing capabilities, ideal for road, embankment, and foundation construction.
+• Reinforcement: Geocomposites bolster soil load-bearing capabilities, which are ideal for road, embankment, and foundation construction.

 • Filtration: They serve as effective filters, permitting water passage while blocking soil particle movement.
 Essential for drainage systems.